alectoraj/alectoraj/README.md

-- 👋 Hi, I’m Arindam ( @alectoraj )
+- 👋 Hi, I’m Arindam ( @rb.arindam )
 - 👀 I’m interested in Java, and new techs
-- 🌱 I’m currently learning Microservices
+- 🌱 I’m currently experiencing Microservices & Mongo DB
 - 💞️ I’m looking to collaborate on anything
-- 📫 Reach me on [Telegram](https://t.me/alectoraj), I got an universal ID.
+- 📫 Reach me on [Telegram](https://t.me/rb_arindam), I got an universal ID.
 - 📫 Find me on [Linkedin](https://www.linkedin.com/in/arindam-biswas/)
-- 🌏 Check my web portfolio at https://alectoraj.github.io
+- 🌏 Check my web portfolio at https://rbarindam.github.io

 <!---
-alectoraj/alectoraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+rbarindam/rbarindam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->